 Table of Content

-You’ve probably seen the sick dunks that Jordan Kilganon threw during the All-Star Game – he literally got NBA stars jumping out of their seats when they saw the crazy hops he was showing.
+You’ve probably seen the sick dunks that Jordan Kilganon threw during the All-Star Game – he literally got NBA stars jumping out of their seats when they saw the crazy dunks he was putting down.

 But does Bounce Kit, his vertical jump training program, live up to the reputation of “the dude who dunked in jeans“?
 Will you be able to rock the rim with your own versions of Jordan Kilganon’s amazing dunks once you complete the 12-week program?